bciuca/bconsole/readme.md

 ## Usage

 Minimal setup on the client side is needed.
-The server can be run with the default configuartion.
+The server can be run with the default configuration.

 ### Client